maythamfahmi/psruledemo/Readme.md

 ## Environment configuration

-By using environment, it is possible to have different ps-rule configuration for different environment.
+By using the environment, it is possible to have different ps-rule configurations for various environments.

 ## Security by Design and ISO27001

-By following PSRule for Azure you validate a lot of controls that matters for ISO27001 compliance.
-Which mean it is easier to document ISO27001 compliance for customer if required.
+By following PSRule for Azure, you validate many controls that matter for ISO27001 compliance.
+This makes it easier for customers to document ISO27001 compliance at a later point if required.

 Reference: